Table of Contents

-Is the most common cause due to viral illness and rhinosinusitis.
+The most common cause is viral illness and rhinosinusitis.

-Medications can produce a secondary headache as a medication side effect or analgesics overuse headaches.
+Medications can produce a secondary headache as a side effect or analgesic overuse headaches.

-A headache due to refractive error which indicates visual examination and refractive correction.
+A headache due to refractive error, which indicates the need for visual examination and refractive correction.

-Diagnosis of the cause can be achieved with neuroimaging and laboratory studies and management differs according to the cause.
+Diagnosing the cause requires neuroimaging and laboratory studies.
+Management differs according to the cause.

 - Morning vomiting

-- Severe pain at onset of a headache (AVM, aneurysm, etc.)
+- Severe pain at the onset of a headache (AVM, aneurysm, etc.)